quanteda/quanteda/docs/articles/pkgdown/examples/neural-networks.md

-a module for word vectors in the embedding layer `nn_embedding`, followed by modules for convolution layers [`nn_conv1d()`](https://torch.mlverse.org/docs/reference/nn_conv1d.html): the first layer captures the sequence tokens such as phrases; the second layer further abstract the occurrences sequences.
-Finally, the dense feed-forward network [`nn_linear()`](https://torch.mlverse.org/docs/reference/nn_linear.html) predict the sentiment of documents.
+a module for word vectors in the embedding layer `nn_embedding`, followed by modules for convolution layers [`nn_conv1d()`](https://torch.mlverse.org/docs/reference/nn_conv1d.html): the first layer captures the sequence of tokens such as phrases; the second layer further abstracts the occurrences sequences.
+Finally, the dense feed-forward network [`nn_linear()`](https://torch.mlverse.org/docs/reference/nn_linear.html) predicts the sentiment of documents.

 ``` r